IRS 941 PDF Template

 File Properties

-Fact Name Description
+Fact Name Details

-Filing Frequency This form is typically filed quarterly, with due dates falling on the last day of the month following the end of each quarter.
+Due Dates Form 941 is due on the last day of the month following the end of each quarter.
+For example, the first quarter's form is due by April 30.

 Instructions on Utilizing IRS 941